 - Subset Sum Problem

 - Assembly Line Scheduling

-- Practice on GYM section) and TopCoder Arena.
-This will truly help in basic understanding. (specially the
+- Practice on Codeforces (especially the GYM section) and TopCoder Arena.
+This will truly help in basic understanding.

-- Facebook Hacker Cup’s problems have a different style than Codeforces and Topcoder, probably the best comparison would be with Google Code Jam who have a similar format.
+- Facebook Hacker Cup’s problems have a different style than Codeforces and Topcoder, probably the best comparison would be with Google Code Jam which has a similar format.

 - Go through previous Facebook – HackerCup questions and get familiar with the format of the contest.